-Cooling air requirements for Onan generator sets vary with type and size.
+Genset cooling air requirements vary with type and size.
 Since the discharge area cannot be changed, the air inlet and outlet openings are critical.
 Be sure nothing obstructs or restricts discharged airflow.

-The HDKAG generator set with a pusher fan is recommended for all compartment installations and requires an air inlet area of 375 in (2420 cm) and an air outlet area (radiator end) of $193.75 \text{ in}^2$ (15.5 w x 12.5 h).
+The HDKAG generator set with a pusher fan is recommended for all compartment installations and requires an air inlet area of 375 in2 (2420 cm2) and an air outlet area (radiator end) of 193.75 in^2 (15.5 w x 12.5 h).

 The HDKAG generator set with a suction fan is not recommended for installation in a restricted or closed compartment.
 These sets are designed for front vehicle mounting or other locations where free air movement is not restricted.
-Contact the Onan distributor or factory for help on special installation considerations.
+Contact the Cummins Onan distributor or factory for help on special installation considerations.